 Pro: Accessibility and Convenience

-Like other online casino games, online poker tournaments offer players the chance to take part in tournaments regularly from wherever they are.
-This affords players the chance to hone their competitive skills without having to travel to large events.
-These games are also of shorter duration, allowing players to get frequent experience without it taking up too much time, and because they’re smaller, the buy-ins are far more affordable.
+Online poker tournaments offer players the chance to take part in tournaments regularly from wherever they are.
+This affords players the chance to hone their competitive skills without having to travel to large events, and they can play on a computer or mobile device.
+These games are also of shorter duration than live tournaments, allowing players to get frequent experience without it taking up too much time, and because they’re smaller, the buy-ins are far more affordable.

 Pro: Familiar Environment

 Players who play predominantly online will find online poker tournaments far less stressful than land-based tournaments.
-There is less noise, fewer distractions and less pressure than in-person events, making these especially helpful to newer players still developing their skills.
+There is less noise, fewer distractions, and less pressure than in-person events, making these especially helpful to newer players still developing their skills.
+Add to that the ability to play at any time of the day or night, all from the comforts of home, and online poker becomes ideal for many people.

 Pro: May Act as a Gateway

-While some in-person tournaments are open to anyone who can afford the buy-in (which is often extremely high,) others are reserved only for those with an invitation.
-Certain online tournaments afford players the chance to gain access to these land-based tournaments, and those who win their way through may even receive full buy-in, gaining access to an otherwise highly exclusive event.
+While some in-person tournaments are open to anyone who can afford the buy-in, others are reserved only for those with an invitation or the means to play at high stakes.
+Certain online tournaments called satellites afford players the chance to gain access to these land-based tournaments, and prize packages sometimes even cover travel expenses and accommodations.

 Con: Limited Time

 The average live Texas Hold’em poker hand takes around two minutes to play out, which is halved in online games.
-This allows players less time to recognize their opponents’ betting patterns and hand ranges.
+While this is often considered a positive, it does restrict the amount of time available to recognize opponents’ betting patterns and hand ranges.
 In live tournaments, you also get to know people, making them easier to read over time.

 Con: Less Social